Energy non-equipartition in vibrofluidized particles: Methodology

-Conservation of linear and angular momentum is solved for every individual particle.
-The linear spring dashpot (LSD) model is used to determine the contact force (Equations are presented in appendix \ref{app:dem}).
-The normal spring stiffness constant ($k_n= 10^8 \frac{mg}{d}$) is selected to ensure that $\frac{t_c}{t_f} \ll 1$, where $t_c$ is the contact time and $t_f$ is the average time between two successive collisions \citep{Silbert2001, Reddy2010, Tiwari2025thesis}.
-Simulations are performed for two different values of $\kappa=\frac{k_t}{k_n}$, where, $\kappa =$ $\frac{2}{7}, \frac{3}{4}$) \citep{Silbert2001, Tiwari2025}.
+The linear spring dashpot (LSD) model is used to determine the contact force (Equations presented in Sec I of \citep{SupMat}).
+The normal spring stiffness constant ($k_n= 10^8 \frac{mg}{d}$) is selected to ensure that $\frac{t_c}{t_f} \ll 1$, where $t_c$ is the contact time and $t_f$ is the average time between two successive collisions \citep{Silbert2001, Reddy2010, Tiwari2024}.
+Simulations are performed for two different values of $\kappa=\frac{k_t}{k_n}$, where, $\kappa =$ $\frac{2}{7}, \frac{3}{4}$ \citep{Silbert2001, Tiwari2024}.
 The viscous dissipation coefficient $\gamma_n$ is set such that $e_n$ varies between 0.85 - 1 \citep{Schafer1996}.
-A wide range of friction coefficients $\mu$ ($0\le \mu \le 10$) is used in the present study.
+A wide range of friction coefficient $\mu$ ($0\le \mu \le 10$) is used in the present study.
 A very large value of $\mu$ is included in the simulation to mimic a nearly perfectly rough case \citep{Rao2008}.